AbhishekAKV/amfoss-tasks/task-02/SOLUTION.md

 # Terminal Hunt
 ## Solution
-Firstly i began by cloning the repository using the git clone command in my terminal window.
+Firstly I began by cloning the repository using the git clone command in my terminal window.
 Made a new folder called solution using mkdir command and then access the same folder using ```cd solution``` command.
 Created a file named part1.txt using the command ```touch part1.txt ``` and then I edited to the file using ```cat > part1.txt```.